 It must be stressed that a mark scheme is a working document, in many cases further developed and expanded on the basis of candidates' reactions to a particular paper.
 Assumptions about future mark schemes on the basis of one year's document should be avoided; whilst the guiding principles of assessment remain constant, details will change, depending on the content of a particular examination paper.

-Further copies of this Mark Scheme are available to download from the AQA Website: www.aqa.org.uk
+Further copies of this Mark Scheme are available from: aqa.org.uk

-Copyright © 2010 AQA and its licensors.
+Copyright © 2012 AQA and its licensors.
 All rights reserved.